defano/wyldcard/README.md

 put 29 before the message box
 ```

-Chunks may be used as terms in an expression to produce powerful and easy-to-understand logic:
+Chunks can be used as terms in an expression to produce powerful and easy-to-understand logic:

 ```
 multiply the first character of card field "numbers" by 9